Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Large Rose At O&R Garden – Photo by Travelswithsun

-Kids will enjoy feeding the animals they have – fish, geese, goats, rabbits, ducks and chickens.
+Kids will enjoy feeding the animals they have – fish, geese, goats, rabbits, ducks, and chickens.
+We still disapprove of such mini zoos, but O&R Garden’s mini zoo is not as bad as others we have seen.

 It’s a good place to get away from the crowds and pass away some time outdoors.
-They have great views here and even a jungle walk trail to explore if you have the right shoes for it!
+They have great views here, and even a short jungle walk trail to explore if you have the right shoes for it!

 Read more about O&R Garden.